Country Guide

 Locals across Belgium favor neat, intentional outfits that match the city's natural and architectural palette.
 Avoid loud athleisure and beachwear in historic centers, and choose quiet pieces over loud branding.

-Belgium packing guides cover Bruges.
+Belgium packing guides cover Bruges, Brussels.
 Each guide includes weather forecasts, what to wear in belgium by month, capsule wardrobes for carry-on travel, and outfit colors picked to match each city.